neu-se/CS4530-Spring-2022/Assignments/HW1/hw1.md

 ## Starter Code and Details

 We will supply you with starter code in [hw1.zip]({{site.baseurl}}/Assignments/HW1/hw1-starter.zip).

-Unpack it, put it in a fresh directory, and build a project by running `npm install` in it to fetch all the dependencies.
-The package also includes some basic sanity tests, which you can run by saying `npm test`.
+### Getting Started

+1. Download and unpack [hw1.zip]({{site.baseurl}}/Assignments/HW1/hw1-starter.zip) in a fresh directory.
+You should have a directory `hw1-handout` containing `package.json`, `src/` and a bunch of other files.
+2. Open `hw1-handout` in VSCode.
+3. Open up the VSCode terminal with `ctrl + ~`.
+Alternatively, you can also open a seperate terminal/cmd.
+Please make sure the shell is in the same folder as your `package.json`.
-You may *not* install additional third-party libraries to use in your code beyond what is included in the handout - we will grade your code using the `package.json` distributed in the handout.
+4. Fetch all the necessary dependancies by running `npm install`.
+You may _not_ install additional third-party libraries to use in your code beyond what is included in the handout - we will grade your code using the `package.json` distributed in the handout.
+5. The package also includes some basic sanity tests, which you can run by saying `npm test`.

 To help you set up a local development environment for this class, we've prepared a tutorial for [setting up a development environment with NodeJS, VSCode and TypeScript]({{site.baseurl}}{% link tutorials/week1-getting-started.md %}).
+Additionally, [An Absolute Beginner's Guide to Using npm](https://nodesource.com/blog/an-absolute-beginners-guide-to-using-npm/) can help you in getting acquainted with `npm`.
 As a reference for getting started with TypeScript, we suggest the book ["Programming TypeScript" by Boris Cherny](https://learning.oreilly.com/library/view/programming-typescript/9781492037644/).
 You can read this and many other tech books for free via Northeastern's Libraries - follow the instructions on the [course textbooks page]({{site.baseurl}}{% link textbooks.md %}).

 ## Rubric